Exabyte-io/documentation/docs/cli/general.md

-# COMMAND LINE INTERFACE
+# Command Line Interface

 Advanced users can request to access our compute platform via command-line interface (CLI) by contacting support team at support@exabyte.io.

-In order to deliver the best quality service, we make command-line interface available only for certain [subscription levels](../billing/pricing.md), when long-term mutual commitment is established.
+In order to deliver the best quality service, we make command-line interface available only for certain [subscription levels](/billing/accounts-and-billing#pricing), when long-term mutual commitment is established.

 ## Passwords and ssh keys